Why Is Open Pit Mining So Devastating To The Environment

 Open pit mining is when they dig a massive hole in the Earth to get stuff out.
 It shows how things can get complicated when people try to do things.
 They want to make money, but sometimes, what seems good now can cause problems later.

-Digging can hurt the environment, ruin homes for animals, and put nearby ecosystems in danger.
-We must think hard about the environmental devastation of open-pit mining before proceeding.
+Mining can hurt the environment, ruin homes for animals, and put nearby ecosystems in danger.
+We must think hard about the environmental devastation of open pit mining before proceeding.

 FAQ's

-What are the 3 disadvantages of open-pit mining?
+What are the problems of open pit mining?

-Open-pit mining can cause severe environmental damage, including deforestation, soil erosion, water pollution, and habitat destruction.
+Open pit mining can cause severe environmental problems, including deforestation, soil erosion, water pollution, and habitat destruction.